Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

-Before we consider the effects of weak-disorder on the interlayer forces, we reproduce the physics described by the Lifshitz' theory by examining the force between two two-dimensional electron gases (2DEGs) within the random-phase approximation (RPA)\cite{bohm1951collective,pines1952collective, bohm1953collective,pines1953collective} and taking the limit of large interlayer distance, $d$.
+Before we consider the effects of weak disorder on the interlayer forces, we reproduce the well-known $d^{-5/2}$ scaling of energy \cite{Tan1983,Sernelius1998,Bostrom2000,Dobson2001,Drummond2007} by examining the force between two two-dimensional electron gases within the random-phase approximation (RPA) \cite{bohm1951collective,pines1952collective, bohm1953collective,pines1953collective} and taking the limit of large interlayer distance $d$.
 We thus ignore disorder and take $\hat{V}(\tau) = \mathcal{H} _{\text{e-e}}(\tau) $ within Eq.~(\ref{eq:FreeEnergy}).
-The RPA can be understood as an expansion of the ground-state energy in powers of the small parameter $r_s$, and therefore gives a criterion for selecting which subset of Feynman diagrams at each order in $m$ within Eq. ~(\ref{eq:FreeEnergy}) must be included in an approximation to a given order in $r_s$.
+The RPA can be understood as an expansion of the ground state energy in powers of the small parameter $r_s$, and therefore gives a criterion for selecting which subset of Feynman diagrams at each order in $\ell$ within Eq.~(\ref{eq:FreeEnergy}) must be included in an approximation to a given order in $r_s$.
 The four lowest-order diagrams which contribute to the correlation energy are shown in Fig.~(\ref{fig:RPAdiagrams}).
-The full RPA approximation consists of summing all diagrams of this type, which at each order in $\ell$ contain $\ell$ bubble sub-diagrams.
-The degeneracy of the diagrams in Fig.~(\ref{fig:RPAdiagrams}) is such that the infinite series of these type of diagrams can be resummed into a logarithm of a simple function of the single bubble diagram.
-After taking the derivative of the RPA approximation for the correlation energy, we obtain the following integral expression for the force per layer between a bilayer-system containing a finite density of electrons and holes in each layer
+The full RPA approximation consists of summing all diagrams of this type, which at each order in $\ell$ contain $\ell$ bubble subdiagrams.
+The degeneracy of the diagrams in Fig.~(\ref{fig:RPAdiagrams}) is such that the infinite series of these types of diagrams can be resummed into a logarithm of a simple function of the single bubble diagram.
+After taking the derivative of the RPA approximation for the correlation energy \cite{Sernelius1998}, we obtain the following integral expression for the force per layer between a bilayer system containing a finite density of electrons and holes in each layer

+Here, $\chi_0$ is represented by the bubble subdiagrams found in the four diagrams in Fig.~(\ref{fig:RPAdiagrams}) and describes the noninteracting density-density response function of each layer.
+The zero-temperature limit of $\chi_0$ can be evaluated for parabolic-band effective mass models, and in the presence of both valence and conduction bands, $\chi_0=\sum_{\alpha}\chi_0^{\alpha}$, where $\chi_0^{\alpha}$ is the Lindhard function \cite{lindhard1954properties} of the $\alpha-$particle species.
+The integral over frequency in Eq.~(\ref{eq:pressure}) is over the imaginary frequency axis, and the arguments of $\chi_0^{\alpha}(q,i\omega)$ have been omitted for brevity.

+The application of Eq.~(\ref{eq:pressure}) assumes that thermal equilibrium has been reached among the electrons and holes, which is usually several orders of magnitude faster than the electron-hole recombination time, and does not limit experimental observations.
+For arbitrary electron/hole densities and interlayer separation distances, Eq.~(\ref{eq:pressure}) must be evaluated numerically.
+Furthermore, it should be mentioned that Eq.~(\ref{eq:pressure}) leads to a nonvanishing force even in the absence of holes.